mantazzo/F1TV-HUD-Reworked/README.md

 1. **Install Node.js on Windows.**
    I recommend using tools like [Nodist](https://github.com/nodists/nodist) or [NVM for Windows](https://github.com/coreybutler/nvm-windows) for easier version management.
-   I currently used the latest LTS version (v22.19.0 at the time of writing), but most recent versions should work.
+   I currently used the latest LTS version (v22.19.0 at the time of writing) when setting up, but most recent versions should work.

 2. **Clone the repository or download the latest version.**
    You can clone with `git clone https://github.com/mantazzo/F1TV-HUD-Reworked.git` or download the ZIP file [here](https://github.com/mantazzo/F1TV-HUD-Reworked/archive/refs/heads/main.zip).